pyrddlgym-project/pyRDDLGym-jax/README.md

 - ``domain`` is the domain identifier as specified in rddlrepository (i.e. Wildfire_MDP_ippc2014), or a path pointing to a valid ``domain.rddl`` file
 - ``instance`` is the instance identifier (i.e. 1, 2, ...
 10), or a path pointing to a valid ``instance.rddl`` file
 - ``method`` is the planning method to use (i.e. drp, slp, replan)
-- ``episodes`` is the (optional) number of episodes to evaluate the learned policy
+- ``episodes`` is the (optional) number of episodes to evaluate the learned policy.

-The ``method`` parameter warrants further explanation.
-Currently we support three possible modes:
+The ``method`` parameter supports three possible modes:
 - ``slp`` is the basic straight line planner described [in this paper](https://proceedings.neurips.cc/paper_files/paper/2017/file/98b17f068d5d9b7668e19fb8ae470841-Paper.pdf)
 - ``drp`` is the deep reactive policy network described [in this paper](https://ojs.aaai.org/index.php/AAAI/article/view/4744)
 - ``replan`` is the same as ``slp`` except the plan is recalculated at every decision time step.

-A basic run script is also provided to run the automatic hyper-parameter tuning.
-The structure of this stript is similar to the one above
+A basic run script is also provided to run the automatic hyper-parameter tuning:

 ```shell
 python -m pyRDDLGym_jax.examples.run_tune <domain> <instance> <method> <trials> <iters> <workers>